kdboller/kdboller.github.io/_posts/2018-03-04-scaling-financial-insights-with-python.markdown

 Your final chart compares how far off each position's latest close price is from its adjusted closing high since the position was purchased.
 This is generally an important visualization to consider:

--  As a stock increasingly closes at a higher price, it's generally recommended to adjust your trailing stop up as well.
+-  When a stock closes at higher prices, it's generally recommended to adjust your trailing stop up as well.
 To illustrate, here's an example:
 -  A position is acquired at $10 and doubles to $20 -- using a 25% trailing stop, you would want to consider selling this position the next day if it closed at $15 ($15 / $20 - 1 = (25%)).
 -  If the position increased to $25, you would want to consider moving your trailing stop up to $18.75 ($18.75 / $25 - 1 = (25%)).
--  As initially mentioned before, nothing in here is intended to be financial advice; different trading systems have different rules for trailing stops, and this is an illustrative example.
+-  As mentioned early on, <i>nothing in here is intended to be financial advice</i>; different trading systems have different rules for trailing stops, and this is an illustrative example.
--  However, trailing stops help preserve gains and generally important in also mitigating the emotions of investing; however, while it's easy to see your position's current return, what tends to be manual (or somewhat expensive if you use a Trailing Stop service) is calculating how close your positions are to your trailing stops.
+-  Trailing stops are meant to help preserve gains and are generally important in mitigating the emotions of investing; however, while it's easy to see your position's current return, what tends to be manual (or somewhat expensive if you use a trailing stop service) is calculating how close your positions are to your trailing stops.
--  This final visualization makes this easy to evaluate for any date you are reviewing; in the chart, we see that AAPL, MTCH, and NFLX all closed at their closing highs (typically a very good sign).
+-  This final visualization makes this easy to evaluate for any date you are reviewing; in the chart, we see that AAPL, MTCH, and NFLX all closed on 3/9/2018 at their closing highs (typically a very good sign).
 -  However, TWTR is greater than 25% below its highest close (33% below as of 3/9/2018) and WMT is ~20% below its highest close.
--  In this case, you might want to sell TWTR and keep a close eye on the performance of WMT.
+-  In this case, you might want to sell TWTR and continue to keep a close eye on the performance of WMT.

 <img src="/assets/Adj Close pct off of High.png" alt="Adj Close pct off of High">

 <h2>Limitations to Approach and Closing Summary</h2>